 His parents lived in American-occupied Japan in the months before he was born, so he likes to say he was “Made in Japan.”
 To his and his mother's lasting regret, he was born in a military hospital in Georgia.
+He divides his time between the U.S. and Zimbabwe.
 He is married to a Shona Zimbabwean.

 "A Few Photos, Please."
 A Half Hour to Kill.
-Story of a former yakuza, now a PI, who is asked by his sister for some dirt on her husband.
+Flash fiction.
+A former yakuza, now a PI, is asked by his sister to dig up some dirt on her husband so that she can get a quick divorce.
 Overtones of incest.
 August 12, 2022.

 "Cultural Revolution."
 Whisky Blot.
 A short story without dialogue, in paragraph-length chapters, that tells the story of an independent-minded, attractive Chinese woman who rebels against the restrictions of traditional Chinese culture and finds her own way in the world.

 "Bue-haired Girl."
 Close to the Bone.
-Flash fiction that is a prologue to a novel, mystery/literary, "A Prayer for my Daughter," set in modern Japan.
+Flash fiction, prologue to a forthcoming novel, "A Prayer for my Daughter," set in modern Japan.
 A police detective's runaway daughter ends up in the wrong place at the wrong time.
 2022.

 "The Manga Artist."
 Fleas on the Dog, Fiction Issue 11.
 A short story about a manga artist who aspires to be taken seriously as an artist and is suckered by the wrong (or is it the right?) woman.
 Read it and decide for yourself.
 2022.

 "On the Run."
 Mystery Tribune Online.
-A down-and-out ex-con agrees to be a fishing guide for a man who knows nothing about fishing and gets involved in something which will send him back to prison.
+A down-and-out ex-con agrees to be a fishing guide for a man who knows nothing about fishing and becomes involved in something that will send him back to prison.
 2022.

 "Black Market MPs."
 Crimeucompia: It's Always Raining in Noir City.
-Set in post-war Tokyo, a naive MP becomes involved in the black market and a Japanese woman who knows how to get what others want from him.
+Set in post-war Tokyo, a naive MP becomes involved in the black market and the wrong Japanese woman.
 2021.

 "Any Port in a Storm."
-"Round Lake."
-Florida Roots Press Anthology about coming of age in Florida.
-Memoir and a short story of a Chinese girl adoptee who goes sailing with her grandfather; he instills her self-reliance and confidence.
-Forthcoming.
+Florida Roots Press Anthology, Coming of Age in Florida.
+A young adult short story about a Chinese girl adoptee who goes sailing with her grandfather; he instills in her self-reliance and confidence.
 2022.

 "Manta Rays, a Massage Lady, and Love."
 The Bombay Review.
-Two backpackers in Indonesia have different ideas about what they're seeking on their travels.
+Two backpackers in Indonesia seek fulfillment in their travels in very different ways.
 2019.

 "A Career Murder."
 Crimeucompia: Careless Love.
-A Japanese man fears that his wife will divorce him, making it difficult for him to receive a promotion in the life insurance company he is devoted to.
-His plans to prevent the divorce go awry.
+A Japanese salaryman fears that his wife will divorce him, making it difficult for him to receive a promotion in the company he is devoted to, but his plans pride in preventing the divorce go awry.
 2019.

 "The Hat."
 Short Story.
 The Alaska Quarterly.
 A man and his wife visit Japan and he fantasizes about Japanese women.
 1994.

 "The Gangster from Hell."
 Litro.
 Travel writing, set in Banda Aceh, Sumatra, Indonesia.
-My experience in a grubby bus station's street food stall with a few men of different sexual and political orientations after an overnight bus trip from Medan.
+My experience in a grubby bus station's street food stall with a few men of different sexual and political orientations.

 "Zimbabwe's Illegal Gold Miners."
 A Thin Slice of Anxiety.
-A visit to an illegal gold mine, which are plentiful in impoverished Zimbabwe.
+My visit to an illegal gold mine, which are plentiful in impoverished Zimbabwe.
 2019.

 "Mr. G. the Diamond Peddler."
 Ariel Chart.
-While in a queue to buy petrol, along comes a man selling uncut diamonds.
+While in a queue to buy petrol, along comes a man who wanted to sell me uncut diamonds.
 2019.